billperegoy/tradehounds/README.md

    mix credo
    mix dialyzer
    mix test
+   mix coveralls
 ```

-7. Start Phoenix endpoint
+8. Start Phoenix endpoint
 ```
    mix phx.server
 ```

-8. To use an API endpoint:
+9. To use an API endpoint:
    * TBD

 ## Learn more about Phoenix